Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 sidebar_label: Private Testnet Staking test
 ---

-In this document, We will cover to staking TON token on private testnet which is two operator exists.
+In this document, we will cover how to stake TON token on a private testnet where two operators exist.

+Most of this document is about how to use `staking` and `manage-staking` command in `plasma-evm`.
+This command is quite useful for developers and operators.

-> For common user, Recommand to use [dashboard](https://dashboard.faraday.tokamak.network/).
+> For common users, we recommend using [dashboard](https://dashboard.faraday.tokamak.network).

 For this testing, you should proceed [Setup Rootchain in Private Testnet](how-to-open-private-testnet-rootchain) and [Setup Childchain in Private Testnet](how-to-open-private-testnet-manually).
 If you did not yet, please those two steps.

 > The usernode is not necessary in this section by [Setup Childhcain - Setup Usernode node](how-to-open-private-testnet-manually#setup-user-node).

-## Operator TON stake
+## Staking TON for Operators

-### Mint Test TON
+### Minting Test TON

-For this testing, have to mint test TON to each Operator who attend `stake` If `DepositManager` contract deployed as follow [Deploy TON Stake manager contract](how-to-open-private-testnet-manually#deploy-ton-stake-manager-contract).
+If the `DepositManager` contract is deployed ([Deploy TON Stake manager contract](how-to-open-private-testnet-rootchain#deploy-ton-stake-manager-contract)), you have to mint test TON to give out to participating operators.

-In this private testnet, we assumed that two operators are exist.
-Operator1 and Operator2 use following accounts.
+In this private testnet, we assumed that two operators exist.
+Operator1 and operator2 use the following accounts.

 - Operator1 : `0x3cd9f729c8d882b851f8c70fb36d22b391a288cd`
 - Operator2 : `0x57ab89f4eabdffce316809d790d5c93a49908510`

-As following command, Mint 10,000 TON to each Operator.
+Execute the following command to mint 10,000 TON to each operator.

 ```bash
 plasma-evm $ build/bin/geth --nousb manage-staking mintTON 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd 10000.0 \